juanpc2018/x86_64-is-dead/README.md

 AMD can remove x86 code from the CPUs, and Intel has to pay AMD for using 64-Bit.

-Removing useless code from the CPUs will make CPU more power efficient, smaller, easy & faster to manufacture = more CPUs per waffer = cheaper. maybe some will include a switch, that can be activated with a paid license in the UEFI Bios to power the x86 core.
+Removing useless code from the CPUs will make CPU more power efficient, smaller, easy & faster to manufacture = more CPUs per waffer = cheaper. maybe some will include a switch, that can be activated with a paid license in the UEFI Bios to power-on the x86 core.

 That will create a very agresive shift towards ARM and RISC-V, some to POWER9 & 10 AMD will be the only developer of x64 CISC technology,